Mohit-011/Pyzzle/README.md

   ![image](https://user-images.githubusercontent.com/83200950/147317418-6574af63-0efa-407b-805f-0c80d58031d7.png)</li>

-  <li>Selecting 'Scoreboard' brings up the scoreboard with a list of scores of all the players, arranged in descending order acoording to the respective scores.
+  <li>Selecting 'Scoreboard' brings up the scoreboard with a list of scores of all the players, arranged in descending order according to the respective scores.
 You are automatically returned to the main menu after 5 seconds.

   ![image](https://user-images.githubusercontent.com/83200950/147317642-c5bf1616-f559-4fb4-a385-6b80da17593c.png)</li>